 - 1. Familiarize the architecture of 8086 processor, assembling language programming and interfacing with various modules. - 2.
-Experiment with Arithmetic operations of binary number system. - 3.
-Simulate any type of VLSI, embedded systems, industrial and real time applications by knowing the concepts of Microprocessor and Microcontrollers.
+Arithmetic operations of binary number system. - 3.
+Student able to do any type of VLSI, embedded systems, industrial and real time applications by knowing the concepts of Microprocessor and Microcontrollers.